Country Club Plaza

 No analysis available

-Multiple listings directly describe the amenity as a saltwater pool.
-This is strong, explicit evidence that the building's pool is salt water.
+Multiple listings directly call out a saltwater pool, which is explicit evidence that the pool is salt water.
+This is strong, repeated confirmation in the public remarks.

 No analysis available

-I searched for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar community-laundry wording.
-The remarks only mention in-unit washer/dryer, not shared laundry facilities on each floor.
+I searched for public remarks describing laundry on every floor, floor-by-floor laundry rooms, or similar community-laundry wording.
+The listings mention in-unit washer/dryer and other amenities, but nothing indicates shared laundry facilities on each floor.

 No analysis available